ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 * Snapshot size is typically **larger** than that of a logical backup.

-* If Incremental Snapshot backups are chosen, the first backup will be a full Snapshot, but the incremental backups, like Logical, will not update indexes or change vectors.
-Document data will be up-to-date, but restoring from an Incremental Snapshot will still require some reindexing and the change vectors will also be affected.
+* If Incremental Snapshot backups are used:
+   * The first backup will be a full Snapshot, but the incremental backups, like Logical backup types, will not update indexes or [change vectors](../../../../server/clustering/replication/change-vector).
+   * Document data will be up-to-date, but restoring from an Incremental Snapshot will still require some re-indexing and the change vectors will also be affected.

 * Code Sample:
   {CODE backup_type_snapshot@ClientApi\Operations\Maintenance\Backup\Backup.cs /}